Francesco Patrizi (bishop): Ideas

 Like other humanists, Patrizi advocated a moral economy, one in which the pursuit of mercantile profit was to be subordinated to the needs of family and community.
 The moral economy, Patrizi thought, could be achieved by educating merchants and bankers in the virtues of frugality and generosity and teaching them to avoid greed and luxury.
 The republic could help by building strong civic norms of acceptable behavior.
 Among these norms Patrizi emphasizes the importance of work for all citizens and the avoidance of idleness.
 No one should live entirely on rents or devote himself wholly to pleasure.
 Patrizi defends private property but says it must be limited; and the rich should be prevented from taking advantage of the poor.
 Patrizi proposed a scheme of agrarian reform whereby state lands would be leased on a long-term basis to the rural poor in order to prevent them from falling under the power of wealthy landowners.
 According to the Sienese philosopher, the income from its land leases would give the state financial independence and allow it to keep taxes low and avoid reliance on forced loans from the rich, a method of finance that always undermined the independence of magistrates.

-A true representative of the larger Renaissance movement, Patrizi was also an advocate of the ‘virtuous environment.’
+Patrizi was also an advocate of the ‘virtuous environment.’
 Following the lead of Leon Batttista Alberti and of his patron, Pope Pius II, Patrizi was the first political theorist to explore the potential of urban planning to shape civic values and to facilitate a free way of life.
-Drawing on the expertise of architects and on classical antiquity for inspiration, magistrates and founders of new cities should make their cities strong and beautiful.
-Public and private spaces should remind citizens of their glorious Roman ancestors.
+Drawing on the expertise of architects and on classical antiquity for inspiration, Patrizi believed that magistrates and founders of new cities should make their cities strong and beautiful.
+The public and private spaces were to remind citizens of their Roman ancestors.
 The fine arts were to be cultivated with a view to encouraging virtue, piety, and love of country.
-The city should also encourage the study of poetry, oratory, history and philosophy to ennoble the minds of its citizens.
+The city should also encourage the study of poetry, oratory, history, and philosophy to ennoble the minds of its citizens.